Justin Chua

-Justin Shaun Rodriguez Chua (born July 13, 1989) is a Filipino professional basketball player who last played for the Blackwater Bossing of the Philippine Basketball Association (PBA).
-He plays the center and power forward positions.
+Justin Shaun Rodriguez Chua (born July 13, 1989) is a Filipino professional basketball player for the Phoenix Super LPG Fuel Masters of the Philippine Basketball Association (PBA).
 He was the former star player of Chiang Kai Shek College during his high school days.
 He played for the Ateneo de Manila University before being selected tenth overall in the 2013 PBA draft by San Mig Super Coffee Mixers.

 Early life

 Chua was born in Manila but grew up in Bacolod City.
 He first played basketball in Trinity Christian School in Bacolod.
 He then moved back to Manila when he played for the Chiang Kai Shek Dragons in the Tiong Lian Basketball Association (now defunct).
 At the time, he played more inside and took less jump shots.
-He had 15 points, 17 rebounds, and 10 rebounds in one game.
-His team won a championship over the Xavier School Stallions.
+He had 15 points, 17 rebounds, and 10 blocks in one game.
+In 2007, his team won a championship over the Xavier School Stallions, and he won MVP.
+In 2008, he led Chiang Kai Shek back to the finals, but this time they lost to Xavier.